About

 • B.A., Anthropology and Psychology, University of New Mexico (January 2010)

-My academic research, teaching, and service are situated in the field of environmental anthropology, which combines ecological and ethnographic research methods to advance knowledge at the intersection of environment and society.
-I have an interdisciplinary background in the fields of science and technology studies (STS), political ecology, and Native American and Indigenous studies.
 My past academic scholarship is rooted in community engagement with the Multicultural Alliance for a Safe Environment (MASE)—a regional NGO that coordinates the efforts of five local grassroots groups from the former Grants uranium mining district.
 Based on over two years of multi-locale ethnographic research on the relationship between local communities, government employees, and transnational mining corporations, my past research examined different stakeholder perspectives, the diverse forms of expertise, and the dense entanglements of science, technology, and politics invested in “reclaiming” abandoned mine lands, “remediating” contaminated sites, and “restoring” the natural and cultural resources of northwestern New Mexico.

-My thesis is that the possibility of cleaning up the Grants district hinges on the “politics of baselining”–a term I introduce to describe the relationship between stakeholders and their competing environmental models and hydrogeological theories; each accounts for a different geological past prior to mining that can be deemed “natural,” as the background against which to measure the anthropogenic impacts from mining.
+My thesis is that the possibility of cleaning up the Grants district hinges on the politics of baselining–a term I introduce to describe the relationship between stakeholders and their competing environmental models and hydrogeological theories; each accounts for a different geological past prior to mining that can be deemed “natural,” as the background against which to measure the anthropogenic impacts from mining.